-- A. Verify that utilities have been disconnected and capped before starting selective demolition operations. - B. Review Project Record Documents of existing construction or other existing condition and hazardous material information provided by Owner.
-Owner does not guarantee that existing conditions are same as those indicated in Project Record Documents. - C. Perform an engineering survey of condition of building to determine whether removing any element might result in structural deficiency or unplanned collapse of any portion of structure or adjacent structures during selective demolition operations. - 1.
-Perform surveys as the Work progresses to detect hazards resulting from selective demolition activities. - D. Verify that hazardous materials have been remediated before proceeding with building demolition operations.
+- A. Verify that utilities have been disconnected and capped before starting selective demolition operations. - B. Review Project Record Documents of existing construction or other existing conditions and hazardous material information provided by Owner.
+Owner does not guarantee that existing conditions are same as those indicated in Project Record Documents. - C. Verify that hazardous materials have been remediated before proceeding with building demolition operations.